GSotelo/jamea-peru-api/README.md

 ##### List all desserts

-This endpoint provides a list of all desserts.
+This endpoint gives you access to a list of all desserts.

 ###### Request
 ```http request